What is binding, and why would I want to do it to my data?

 You see, when D3 binds data to an element, that data doesn’t exist in the DOM, but it does exist in memory as a

 __data__ attribute of that element.
 And the console is where you can go to confirm whether or not your data was bound as expected.

 The data is ready.
 Let’s do something with it.

 These tutorials have been expanded into a book, Interactive Data Visualization for the Web, published by O’Reilly in March 2013.
 Purchase the ebook and print editions from O’Reilly.
 A free, online version includes interactive examples.
 Download the sample code files and sign up to receive updates by email.

 Follow me on Twitter or watch this RSS feed for other updates.

-These tutorials have been generously translated to Chinese (简体中文) by Wentao Wang, Japanese (日本語版) by Hideharu Sakai, and Spanish (Español) by Gabiel Coch.
+These tutorials have been generously translated to Chinese (简体中文) by Wentao Wang, Japanese (日本語版) by Hideharu Sakai, Russian (русский) by Sergey Ivanov, and Spanish (Español) by Gabiel Coch.